 MYTH: Preparing my own baby food at home is the safest option to feed my baby.

-• FACT: This may not be the case.
+- FACT: This may not be the case.
 In our last example with sweet potatoes, we see that small exposure to heavy metals in vegetables is unavoidable, and that’s okay!
-While preparing foods at home may reduce additional exposure to contaminants that would happen through processing procedures, the amount naturally found in the foods will remain.
+While preparing foods at home may reduce additional exposure to contaminants that might happen through processing procedures, the amount naturally found in the foods will remain.
 It is also important to note that preparing baby food at home may not be an accessible option to all parents.
 Rather than focusing on preparing their own baby food, parents should strive to expose their children to a variety of foods including whole grains, proteins, and fresh fruits and vegetables.
-I love Little Spoon because they have such a diverse menu of over 40 freshly made Babyblend flavors that include 100+ USDA Certified Organic ingredients for an endless variety which is SO important and it’s honestly so easy because they are already made for you.
+I love Little Spoon because they have such a diverse menu of over 35 freshly made Babyblend flavors that include a variety of USDA Certified Organic ingredients which is SO important and it’s honestly so easy because they are already made for you.
 To limit exposure, parents can reduce their child’s overall intake of rice-based foods and snacks as well as fruit juices6.
-And when choosing what rice to serve your child, you can opt for white basmati rice or sushi rice rather than brown rice, as they are known to contain the lowest level of arsenic in them7
+And when choosing what rice to serve your child, you can opt for white basmati rice or sushi rice rather than brown rice, as they are known to contain the lowest level of arsenic in them7.

 MYTH: Baby food companies care more about profits than the health of our children

-• FACT: While I cannot speak for all baby food companies, I am very happy to know that companies like Little Spoon are making big strides to be as transparent with parents as possible when it comes to the trace amounts of heavy metals in their food products.
+- FACT: While I cannot speak for all baby food companies, I am very happy to know that companies like Little Spoon are making big strides to be as transparent with parents as possible when it comes to the trace amounts of heavy metals in their food products.
 And frankly, I don’t think they could be any more transparent and empowering for parents!
 Little Spoon is testing for 500+ toxins and contaminants including heavy metals, pesticides and plasticizers and sharing the results of every food batch with the public.
-The results are displayed on every single Babyblend product page and any product that falls outside of their safe threshold will be discarded and not sold.
-To put it into perspective, they will not allow more than 1 single raindrop in an Olympic-size pool when it comes to traces of heavy metals.
-That is incredibly minimal!
+The results are displayed on every single Babyblends, Cereal, and Biteables product page and any product that falls outside of their safe threshold will be discarded and not sold.
 This shows their commitment to the health and safety of all children and choosing that over business profits.
 I hope that with the Little Spoon, Big Change initiative, other major baby food companies will follow suit.

 When choosing the right baby foods for your child many questions may arise.
 We hope we were able to shed light on the facts surrounding common baby food myths when it comes to heavy metals.
 Together you can make informed decisions to help boost your confidence with the baby food choices you make.